ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 In addition, shapefiles are required to calculate the regional boundaries:
 - Pacific.shp
 - Atlantic.shp
-These regions should be standarised throught AR6, and were emailed to me by chapter author Liza Bock.
+These regions should be standarised throught AR6, and were emailed to me by chapter author Lisa Bock.

 Sea surface salinity auxiliary data: